Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 vvas_xoptflow
 ==============

-Optical flow is one of the key function used in many image processing and computer vision applications like object tracking, motion based segmentation, depth estimation, stitching and video frame rate conversion etc. Optical flow is estimated using previous and current frame pixel information.
+Optical flow is one of the key functions used in many image processing and computer vision applications like object tracking, motion based segmentation, depth estimation, stitching and video frame rate conversion etc. Optical flow is estimated using previous and current frame pixel information.

 For optical flow estimation this plug-in uses hardware accelerator of xfopencv non-pyramid optical flow.
 This non-pyramid optical flow function takes current and previous frame as input and generates two floating point buffers of x and y direction displacements.
-Optical flow plug-in attaches these displacement buffers as gstvvasofmeta.
+Optical flow plug-in attaches these displacement buffers as **gstvvasofmeta**.
-For implementation details, refer to `vvas_xoptflow source code <https://gitenterprise.xilinx.com/IPS-SSW/vvas/tree/master/vvas-gst-plugins/sys/optflow>`_
+For implementation details, refer to `vvas_xoptflow source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/optflow>`_

 .. figure:: ../images/vvas_optflow_blockdiagram.png
    :align: center